 Lauren E. Richards is an Assistant dog trainer working under the direction of Gaye Ann.
 She has been very passionate about animals her whole life.
 At age seven, Lauren began volunteering at the Charlevoix Area Humane Society, located in Boyne City, Michigan.
 She was later employed as a Kennel Attendant at the Humane Society, where she worked for a year and a half.
 It was in February of 2016, during her employment at the Humane Society, that Lauren met Gaye Ann and discovered her passion for dog training.

 In the summer of 2016 Lauren began learning under Gaye as an Apprentice and by that winter she had started performing private lessons without assistance from Gaye Ann.
 During that time, Lauren worked with everything from a Maltese to a Dutch Shepherd.
 In the spring of 2017 Gaye Ann hired Lauren on as her Assistant.
 The two now work as a team helping dogs and their owners achieve their goals.

 Miss Richards attended North Central Michigan College in pursuit of a degree that would prepare her for a career in Animal Control.
 In the Spring of 2017 Lauren graduated from North Central Michigan College with an Associates of Arts degree, as well as, an Associates of Science degree with an emphasis in Criminal Justice.
-After graduating, she took a position with the Antrim County Sheriff’s Department where she now works as an Animal Control Officer.
+After graduating, she took a position with the Antrim County Sheriff’s Department as an Animal Control Officer.
 After working in Antrim County for nearly a year, Lauren decided to take an office position with the Parks and Planning Department in Charlevoix County and is currently employed there.